dhruvilmaniar/IAMStructure/README.md

 *   Solve GUI not responding during heavy backend processes.
 *   Test Updated Telemetry module
 *   Add vehicle type classifier (Dataset needed.)

+**Distance (& other parameters) based classification of assets (normal, abnormal, suspicious) : The development part is complete.
+We have tested it on custom local area dataset.
+Only some formatting has to be done according to the database for the actual area.**